-We visit Jaisalmer Fort*, one of the largest forts in the world.
-It was built in 1156 AD by the Bhati Rajput ruler Rawal Jaisal, from where it derives name.
-The fort stands proudly amidst the golden stretches of the great Thar Desert, on Trikuta Hill, and has been the scene of many battles.
-Its massive yellow sandstone walls are a tawny lion color during the day, fading to honey-gold as the sun sets, thereby camouflaging the fort in the yellow desert.
-For this reason, it is also known as the "Golden Fort".
-Life within the citadel conjures up images of medieval times as we wander through narrow lanes filled with havelis (mansions), temples, skilled artisans and of course camels.
-We then explore the Jain temple dating to the 11th century BC, the Folk Museum and Patwon-Ki-Haveli, the home of a wealthy merchant belonging to powerful Oswal Jain community and banker who had over three hundred trading centers from Afghanistan to China.
-This ornate five-story complex took fifty years to complete and is the largest, and most elaborate of Jaisalmer’s havelis.
-We also visit Gadisar Tank, a scenic rainwater lake with numerous beautiful shrines around and a spectacular avian variety.
-In the late afternoon we drive to Sam village in the Thar Desert.
-We ride on camels to the nearby sand dunes to enjoy the beautiful desert sunset.
+Today we visit Jaisalmer Fort*, one of the largest forts in the world.
+Built almost a millennium ago, the fort stands proudly on Thikuta Hill.
+As the sun sets, its yellow sandstone walls fade to a honey-gold, camouflaging the fort in the surrounding desert.
+Life within the citadel conjures up images of medieval times as we wander through narrow lanes filled with havelis (mansions), temples, skilled artisans and, of course, camels.
+We then explore the Jain temple dating to 11th century B.C. and the Folk Museum.
+Next we visit Patwon-ki-Haveli, the home of a wealthy merchant belonging to a powerful Oswal Jain community which had over three hundred trading centers from Afghanistan to China.
+This ornate five-story complex took fifty years to complete and is the largest and most elaborate of Jaisalmer’s havelis.
+We also experience Gadisar Tank, a scenic rainwater lake surrounded by numerous beautiful shrines and a spectacular variety of birds.
+In the late afternoon, we drive to Sam village in the Thar Desert.
+Here we ride on camels to the nearby sand dunes and enjoy the beautiful desert sunset.
 (B, D)

 Day 14: Jaisalmer/Bikaner (Drive)

-After breakfast we drive to Bikaner and check in our heritage hotel.
-Lalgarh Palace was built between 1902 and 1926 according to Rajput, Mughal and European architectural styles.
-The building was commissioned by Maharaja Ganga Singh and was designed by the British architect, Sir Swinton Jacob.
-It is coated in red sandstone and has several grand halls, lounges, cupolas and pavilions.
-The building features magnificent pillars, elaborate fireplaces, Italian colonnades and intricate latticework and filigree work.
-The palace houses the Shri Sadul Museum as well as a large and important collection of Sanskrit manuscripts, the Anup Sanskrit Library.
-In the afternoon we visit Junagarh Fort, built by Raja Rai Singh.
-Rai Singh had conquered part of Marwari and had been granted territory in Gujarat and Burhanpur by the Mughal emperor Akbar as a reward for his services as military commander.
-During his imperial service he travelled extensively, giving him an appreciation of art and architecture.
-These ideas have been incorporated meticulously into the architectural style of Junagarh Fort.
-Later we visit camel breeding farm set within the sand Dunes, the only farm of its kind in whole of Asia.
+Continue our journey to Bikaner, where we check in to our spectacular heritage hotel.
+Lalgarh Palace was built between 1902 and 1926 in splendid Rajput, Mughal and European architectural styles.
+Commissioned by Maharaja Ganga Singh, the building is covered in red sandstone.
+It boasts several grand halls, lounges, cupolas and pavilions, as well as magnificent pillars, elaborate fireplaces, Italian colonnades and intricate latticework.
+Housed inside is the Shri Sadul Museum and the Anup Sanskrit Library, as a large and important collection of Sanskrit manuscripts.
+Afternoon explore Junagarh Fort, built by Raja Rai Singh.
+The Raja travelled extensively while in the imperial service, and his appreciation of the art and architecture that he had seen was meticulously incorporated into Junagarh Fort.
+Later we visit a camel breeding farm set within the sand dunes, the only farm of its kind in the whole of Asia.

 Day 15: Bikaner/Mandawa/Alsisar (Drive)